Marco177171/Piscine42/README.md

 # 42 Network IT School Selection Phase Projects

 Welcome to my showcase of projects completed during the selection phase for 42 Network's IT school.
 This repository holds a collection of projects that demonstrate my skills, problem-solving abilities, and dedication to learning in the field of IT.
-Each project showcases my proficiency in various programming languages, problem-solving techniques, and collaborative work, emphasizing my commitment to the IT domain.
+Each project showcases my problem-solving techniques and collaborative work, emphasizing my commitment to the IT domain.

 ## Key Skills Demonstrated